Esri/geodev-hackerlabs/develop/webmap_apps/create_web_appbuilder_app/lab.md

 7. Click `Save`.

-8. Click `Preview` to view the application at different screen sizes.
+8. Click `Previews` to view the application at different screen sizes.

 9. Click `Launch` to test the application.